manifold-lang/manifold-frontend/README.md

 # Frontend Language

-The Manifold frontend language elegantly expresses systems across many problem domains, including digital hardware and microfluidics, as text.
+The Manifold frontend language expresses systems in many problem domains, including digital hardware and microfluidics, as text.
+It is optimized for conceptual elegance, expressiveness, and human readability.

 ## Booleans